Schalk1e/cleanfreak/README.md

 # TODO

-- Versioned Release
+- [x] Versioned Release
-- WSL does not have desktop or trash.
+- [] WSL does not have desktop or trash.
 Add checks when files do not exist...
-- Add trash support for windows.
+(Start showing this in the tests.)
+- [] Make the cleanfreak dir optional...
+Otherwise move things to Documents or elsewhere on the filesystem?
+Maybe use `os.UserHomeDir`?
-- Migrate survey dependency to https://github.com/charmbracelet/bubbletea
+- [] Migrate survey dependency to https://github.com/charmbracelet/bubbletea
+- [] Add trash support for windows.